 Learn Albanian With Ling App!

-The Ling App is a revolutionary language learning platform with all the available resources to learn Albanian and 60+ other foreign languages.
+The Ling app is a revolutionary language learning platform with all the available resources to learn Albanian and 60+ other foreign languages.
 It is equipped with interactive features that are guaranteed to develop your confidence and skills in any language.
-From games, A.I. chatbot to challenging quizzes, learning with Ling is the best decision you’ll ever make.
+From games, and an A.I. chatbot to challenging quizzes, learning with Ling is the best decision you’ll ever make.
 So, what are you waiting for?
-Experience a new way to learn by downloading the Ling App today!
+Experience a new way to learn by downloading the Ling app on the Play Store or App Store today!